GeorgeSchiro/GetCert2/README.md

     This is the maximum number of seconds given to a process after a "close" command is given before the process is forcibly terminated.

--LoadBalancerReleaseCert=False
+-LoadBalancerReleaseCert

-    Set this switch True to indicate the new certificate has been released by the load balancer administrator or process.
+    This switch indicates the new certificate has been released by the load balancer administrator or process.

+    This switch would typically never appear in a profile file.
+It's meant to be used on the command-line only (in a script or a shortcut).

     Note: this switch is ignored when -UseStandAloneMode is True.